 Thank you, Mr Speaker.

 May I join my right hon.
-Friend in remembering the anniversary of the Grenfell fire and commend her on the way she has established the inquiry looking into that tragedy.
+Friend in remembering the anniversary of the Grenfell fire and commend her for the way she has established the inquiry looking into that tragedy.
 May I testify to her, having met victims of the Grenfell fire, as she has, that they are showing growing confidence that the findings of that inquiry will be what they want, to make sure that such a thing never happens again?
 That is a testament to my right hon.
 Friend’s personal courage and persistence in making sure that the inquiry was not blown off course by the understandable anger that immediately followed the tragedy.

 I add my personal congratulations to my hon.
 Friend on his knighthood.
 I absolutely agree with him about the importance of ensuring that the inquiry into the Grenfell Tower fire is able to provide the truth, to get to the answers of exactly why what happened happened and to ensure that justice is provided for the victims and survivors.
 It is a statutory inquiry; it has the power to compel witnesses and the production of evidence, which is important, and anyone who is found to have misled the inquiry would face prosecution.
 I hope this gives confidence to the survivors and people in the local community that this inquiry will indeed get to the truth.